Talked

 Choosing between a psychologist and a counsellor ultimately depends on your individual needs, the nature of the issues you're dealing with, and your financial situation.
 Both professions offer valuable services aimed at supporting mental well-being.

 If you're unsure, a good first step is to book a free consultation with either a psychologist or counsellor and they can offer guidance and provide information on how they will work with you throughout your therapy journey.
+Once you are ready, and if you wish to claim the Medicare rebate, you can book in a Mental Health Treatment Plan consultation with our bulk billed GP partner.

 Remember, seeking help is a sign of strength, and the most crucial step is reaching out.
 Whether you decide on a psychologist, a counsellor, or another mental health professional, you're taking a commendable step towards prioritising your well-being.